hecerinc/Notes-On/finanzas/chap14.md

 - Conventional wisdom suggest funding your IRA with _income-producing assets_
 - If you're looking for capital gains, do so _outside_ your retirement account:
 	1. growth-oriented securities are by nature _more risky_
-	2. you _cannot write off losses_ from the sale of securities held in an IrA
+	2. you _cannot write off losses_ from the sale of securities held in an IRA
 - Doesn't mean you shouldn't have good-quality growth stock or mutual fund in an IRA

 No matter which investment vehicle you choose, keep in mind it's meant to stay there for the long haul.
 Heavy penalties are paid if you withdraw funds before 59.5.

 > Also, when you move your IRA account to a new firm (this is known as a _rollover_), the transfer is subject to a **20% withholding tax** if the proceeds from the transfer are paid to you directly.
 The rule is very clear on this: if you take possession of the funds (even for just a few days), you'll be hit with the withholding tax.

 > So, should you contribute to an IRA or not?
 Obviously, so long as you qualify for either a traditional/tax-deductible IRA or a Roth IRA, you should seriously consider making the maximum payments allowable.
-The Ira continues to be an excellent vehicle for sheltering income from taxes.
+The IRA continues to be an excellent vehicle for sheltering income from taxes.

 ![Qualifing for an IRA](img/e144.jpg)